timcera/pyslice/docsrc/manual.rst

     # 'template_path' can contain any number of files.
 Pyslice even
     #                 correctly handles binary files (just copies them)
     #                 and permissions.
-    # 'output_path' is the directory were the output datasets, in their
+    # 'output_path' is the directory where the output datasets, in their
     #               own sub-directories will be created.
     template_path=/path/to/directory/holding/the/template/datasets
     output_path=/path/to/where/output/directories/will/be/made